 Ways to Use Video Conferencing in the Classroom

 Video conferencing is a wonderful technology that has helped change the way both business and personal communication is conducted.
-It not only provides a more personal, intimate way to communicate compared to a phone call, but thanks to additional services like document sharing and multi-point capabilities, the technology is by far the most effective and productive way to conduct important meetings outside of actually being face-to-face.
-But its effectiveness is so close to what a face-to-face meeting can give that it completely negates the need to travel to any sort of in-person meeting.
-Video conferencing isn’t just a useful tool for businesses and personal use, it’s also a wonderful tool teachers can use to enhance a student’s learning experience in the classroom, whether that classroom is in an elementary school, middle school, high school, or university.
+It not only provides a more personal, intimate way to communicate compared to a phone call but thanks to additional services like document sharing and multipoint capabilities, the technology is by far the most effective and productive way to conduct important meetings outside of actually being face-to-face.
+But it's effectiveness is so close to what a face-to-face meeting can give that it completely negates the need to travel to any sort of in-person meeting.
+Video conferencing isn’t just a useful tool for businesses and personal use, it’s also a wonderful tool teacher can use to enhance a student’s learning experience in the classroom, whether that classroom is in an elementary school, middle school, high school, or university.